aboutcode-org/aboutcode-toolkit/REFERENCE.rst

 ::

-    --filter TEXT               Filter for the output inventory.
-    -f, --format [json|csv]     Set OUTPUT file format.  [default: csv] --mapping                   Use file mapping.config to collect the defined not supported fields in ABOUT files.
+    -f, --format [json|csv]     Set OUTPUT file format.  [default: csv] --verbose                   Show all the errors and warning.
-    --mapping-file              Use a custom mapping file with mapping between input keys and ABOUT field names.
-    --mapping-output FILE       Use a custom mapping file with mapping between ABOUT field names and output keys
-    --verbose                   Show all the errors and warning.
     -q, --quiet                 Do not print any error/warning.
     -h, --help                  Show this message and exit.